hu-cs/ClinicMS/Report.md

 Another customer was talking about problem with the counting of his bill, he said that we have a lot of patients and I don’t have enough time to calculate the bill for them, most of the time I make mistakes in calculating them.
 And this is a loss of money for me.

-Another problem was with the record of their patients, they didn’t have a record from their patients.	return If you survey the clinical laboratories, you wouldn’t find one record.
+Another problem was with the record of their patients, they didn’t have a record from their patients.

+If you survey the clinical laboratories, you wouldn’t find one record.